I am a patriot

 and I love my country — because of its ideals, as codified by the Constitution, not because of its past failures to live up to those ideals, or its economic position in the world, or its bullying use of its military and corporate power.
 I will not hesitate to criticize and resist when its policies and actions are morally wrong and ultimately jeopardize the integrity and safety of its people, or any others who mean or do us no harm.

 “There is no flag large enough to cover the shame of killing innocent people.”

 “When will our consciences grow so tender that we will act to prevent human misery rather than avenge it?”

 – Eleanor Roosevelt

-PeaceArena.org consists of a blog, wiki, (and soon) news feed and discussion forum.
-It is owned and produced by Serena Blaiz, the nom de tubes of a longtime progressive political activist and communications professional.
+PeaceArena.org blog and connected platforms and accounts is owned and operated by Serena Blaiz, the nom de Net of a longtime progressive political activist and communications professional.
 If you meet me in person I will be happy to tell you my real name, I’m just paranoid about it being plastered all over the internet.
-Someday I’ll post about my complicated feelings about names; in the meantime, I’m just Rena (thus “Peace Arena”), which summons me in both worlds.
+Someday I’ll post about my complicated feelings about names; in the meantime, I’m just Rena (thus “Peace Arena“), which summons me in both worlds.

 I am a feminist, secular animist and collectivist, working at the grassroots level for peace and justice, previously in Florida, and since 2003 in Oklahoma.
-Sometimes I get paid for this work, mostly I do it out of a desire to seek justice and build community.
+Sometimes I get paid for this work, though quite often I do it out of a desire to seek justice and build community.

 Affiliated with that activism, I also do freelance web development, print production and data management.
 Recently I’ve also begun to “go pro” with some freelance computer consulting and web hosting for community organizations, activists, artists and small businesses.